ballerina-platform/module-ballerinax-azure-storage-service/modules/blobs/README.md

 # Samples

-## Common Blob Client Operations
+## Blob Client Operations

-This section shows how to try the operations in Azure Blob Service Blob Client.
+This section has the samples for the operations in Azure Blob Service Blob Client.

-Full Sample is available at:
+Sample is available at:
 https://github.com/ballerina-platform/module-ballerinax-azure-storage-service/blob/main/modules/blobs/samples/blobs-sample.bal

 ### List Containers